 Bc/Bt biofilms: a key factor in persistence and an important element of pathogenicity

 A major component of the biofilm is the matrix, a gel-like substance produced by bacteria themselves and in which they are embedded.
 In Bt, we have shown that the biofilm matrix is made up of two proteins (TasA and CalY) and two exopolysaccharides (Cps and Eps).
 In addition to their structural role in matrix biosynthesis, CalY and Cps are also involved in the bacterium pathogenicity.
 CalY can function as an adhesin, and Cps forms a capsule surrounding the bacterium and able to bind inert or living surfaces.
 Eps and Cps, are distributed very heterogeneously in the biofilm.
 Cps is localized only at the periphery, in contact with solid surfaces, while Eps is localized only at the center.
 We would like to understand how the switch to Cps-only or Eps-only production is regulated.
-The persistence of the biofilm (adhesion, protection against external agents) and the resistance of the spore present in the biofilms make Bc a serious problem in the agri-food industry.
-We are particularly interested in determining the influence of factors met in production units (medium, pH, temperature, presence of other organisms) on biofilm sporulation.

 Cd biofilms: architecture, heterogeneity and role

-Cd biofilms: architecture, heterogeneity and role - GMEWe are investigating the formation and structure of Cd biofilms and their role in the infection cycle.
+We are investigating the formation and structure of Cd biofilms and their role in the infection cycle.
 First, in a model human strain, biofilm was found to be heterogeneous with cell aggregates and to under-express toxin genes (doi: 10.3389/fmicb.2018.02084).
 Biofilm architecture and cell morphology under different conditions is analysed, together with biofilm induction by antimicrobial peptides in collaboration with the Micalis BaPS team and the Institut Pasteur.
 Second, in collaboration with ANSES, undomesticated Cd strains were collected from Equidae and characterized for their molecular diversity and phenotypes, while animals were diagnosed as infected or carriers.
 As a PhD project, the equine strain biofilms are being studied for their biomass, architecture, antibio-tolerance, production of toxins and spores.
 In parallel, with CNR Cd and CHUs, the genomes of equine and clinical strains of the same region are being compared to monitor intra- and inter-species transmission.
 This will help understanding the contribution of Cd biofilms to persistence, virulence and spread, in a One Health perspective.

 Role of iron homeostasis in Bc insect gut colonization

-Role of iron homeostasis in Bc insect gut colonization - GMEIron is an essential element for all organisms.
+Iron is an essential element for all organisms.
 However, iron is not free and is bound to different molecules in the host (ferritin, transferrin, hemeprotein) and in the pathogen (bacterioferritin, heme, etc).
 Pathogenic bacteria express factors to acquire iron from the host proteins.
 In Bc, the surface protein IlsA and the siderophore Bacillibactin are important for iron acquisition from host ferritin and for full insect virulence and are expressed in iron depleted condition (doi: 10.1371/journal.ppat.1003935).
 Using various approaches, we have been interested in determining the bacterial iron status, notably during insect gut infection.
 Laser-assisted microdissection on G. mellonella whole larva cryo-sections was used to collect bacteria in situ for mRNA extraction.
 Targeted qPCR showed that genes involved in iron homeostasis and several virulence genes and regulators were expressed roughly at the same level in the early (3 h) and late (16 h) infection steps of the gut colonization indicating that the analyzed genes are tightly regulated in the gut environment. (doi: 10.1080/21505594.2021.1959790).

 Bt resistance to host immune defenses

-Bt resistance to host immune defenses - GMEInsects possess effective mechanisms that enable them to detect and neutralize microbial infections.
+Insects possess effective mechanisms that enable them to detect and neutralize microbial infections.
 We are interested in characterizing the mechanisms of resistance of Bt/Bc to the humoral or cellular components of host innate immunity (especially antimicrobial peptides) and the host immune and physiological responses activated at the level of the epithelial barrier in G. mellonella and in Drosophila melanogaster during infection (in collaboration with the University Saint Joseph in Lebanon).
 We found that, in addition to its role in the resistance to cationic antimicrobial peptides (CAMPs), the dltXABCD operon of Gram-positive bacteria, which is required for the incorporation of D-alanine esters into cell wall-associated teichoic acids, limits the release of immunostimulatory peptidoglycan fragments and their subsequent detection by the receptors of the host’s innate immune system (doi: 10.3389/fmicb.2020.611220).
 We have also identified a new bacterial factor (FliK) involved in the resistance of Bt to the humoral or cellular components of Drosophila innate immunity and in the modulation of its immune response (doi: 10.3389/fmicb.2020.611220 and doi: 10.1016/j.resmic.2023.104089).
 This work could lead to the development of new insect control strategies aimed at improving the effectiveness of biocontrol agents by reducing host immune competence, as well as search for new therapeutic targets as an alternative to antibiotics.

-Discrimination of diarrheal strains within the B. cereus group
+Discrimination ofdiarrhealstrains within the B. cereus group

 The B. cereus group includes closely related species that produce virulence factors, such as enterotoxins, hemolysins, phospholipases, proteases and adhesins (doi: 10.1128/microbiolspec.GPP3-0032-2018).
 The master virulence regulator PlcR, which belongs to the RRNPP family of quorum sensors, controls the expression of most of these factors.
 However, while some strains are responsible for food-borne gastroenteritis, there is no correlation between the presence and expression level of virulence genes and the pathogenicity of strains.
 Distinguishing enteropathogenic strains is challenging due to the absence of an available animal model.
 Our objective is to investigate the regulation of virulence factor production in diarrheal versus environmental strains under conditions similar to those found in the intestine.
 A better understanding of the regulation of Bc pathogenicity will enable the identification of specific genetic determinants that differentiate enteropathogenic strains from the others.